 Kate draws influence from Japanese woodblocks, Art Nouveau, the Arts & Crafts Movement and printmakers such as Margaret Preston.

 She does all her drawing, designing and block carving in her Eltham studio and prints on an 1880’s Albion at the Baldessin Press.

-Kate exhibits regularly and her prints are part of many private and public collections including The Austin Hospital, Aichi Prefectural Government Japan, Australian Print Workshop, Australian Unity, City of Darebin, City of Whitehorse, Crown Casino, Geelong Gallery, Mornington Peninsula Regional Gallery, National Gallery of Australia, Nillumbik Shire Council and the Print Council of Australia (1).
+Kate exhibits regularly and her prints are part of many private and public collections including The Austin Hospital, Aichi Prefectural Government Japan, Australian Print Workshop, Australian unity, City of Darebin, City of Whitehorse, Crown Casino, Geelong Gallery, Mornington Peninsular Regional Gallery, National Gallery of Australia, Nillumbik Shire Council and the Print Council of Australia.